 BODY/POLITICS: STUDIES OF PRODUCTION, REPRODUCTION, AND RECONSTRUCTION (Praeger 2000), informed by critical theory, exposed political and ideological constructions of advanced reproductive technologies, genetic engineering, and plastic surgery through analysis of multiple case studies.

 In NOTORIOUS HIV: THE MEDIA SPECTACLE OF NUSHAWN WILLIAMS, Shevory revealed constructions of race and HIV within the geographies of deindustrialized America.
 Drawing upon ethnographic methodologies, Shevory exposed the nature of the media panic in the case of Nushawn Williams, a young African-American man accused of knowingly transmitting HIV to young women in a small upstate New York town.
 The book has been described by critic Michael Bronski as a "stirring analysis of the case."

-His most recent book, TOXIC BURN: THE GRASSROOTS STRUGGLE AGAINST THE WTI INCINERATOR, continues a methodological approach that intertwines ethnographic observation with political and legal analysis to recount the history of the WTI incinerator, at one time, one of the most contested EPA sanctioned facilities in the U.S. Citizen opposition to its siting and operation is a benchmark in the evolution of the modern environmental justice movement.
+TOXIC BURN: THE GRASSROOTS STRUGGLE AGAINST THE WTI INCINERATOR, continued a methodological approach that intertwined ethnographic observation with political and legal analysis to recount the history of the WTI incinerator, at one time, one of the most contested EPA sanctioned facilities in the U.S. Citizen opposition to its siting and operation is a benchmark in the evolution of the modern environmental justice movement.

 Shevory teaches courses on U.S. Politics, Environmental Politics, the Politics of Health, the Politics of Popular Culture, and the Politics of Popular Music.